About the Comprehensive Learning Center

 As such, Joanne started a home-based ABA program in 1993 when AJ was 3 years old.
 He slowly began to make progress.
 Soon after, Joanne met a young teacher and ABA specialist, Cindy Murphy, who she hired to work with AJ several nights a week.
 AJ flourished under Cindy's involvement, making unprecedented strides and achieving developmental goals that were simply not thought possible.

 The Corless family was so impressed with Cindy's level of skill and dedication to the field of ABA that they endeavored to create a program under her direction for AJ and other children with autism.
 The first step towards this goal was the birth of The AJ Foundation; established in January 1997 with the mission of raising autism awareness and the effectiveness of ABA in the community and within the local school districts.
 By Fall of that same year, Joanne and Cindy were successful in bringing the vision of a public school program based on the principles of ABA to fruition.
-Soon after, Cindy and Joanne decided to branch off and start a private ABA program to serve children with autism in the local area.
+Soon after, Cindy and Joanne decided to branch off and start a private ABA program to serve individuals with autism in the local area.
 With the help and support of countless donors and volunteers (including Joanne's extended family), The Comprehensive Learning Center was officially established.

 Vision for the Future